Mountain bike: Wheel and tire design

 Typical features of a mountain bike are very wide tires.
-The original 26 in wheel diameter with approximately 2.125 in width (ISO 559 mm rim diameter) is increasingly being displaced by 29 in wheels with 2.35 in width (ISO 622 mm rim diameter), as well as the 27.5 in wheel diameter with 2.25 in widths (ISO 584 mm rim diameter), particular on smaller frame sizes for shorter riders.
+The original 26 in wheel diameter with approximately 2.125 in width (ISO 559 mm rim diameter) is increasingly being displaced by 29 in wheels with 2.35 in width (ISO 622 mm rim diameter), as well as the 27.5 in wheel diameter with 2.25 in widths (ISO 584 mm rim diameter), particularly on smaller frame sizes for shorter riders.
 Mountain bikes with 24 in wheels are also available, sometimes for dirt jumping, or as a junior bike.

 Bicycle wheel sizes are not precise measurements: a 29 in mountain bike wheel with a 622 mm bead seat diameter (the term, bead seat diameter (BSD), is used in the ETRTO tire and rim sizing system), and the average 29 in mountain bike tire is (in ISO notation) 59-622 corresponds to an outside diameter of about 29.15 in.

 622 mm wheels are standard on road bikes and are commonly known as 700C.
 In some countries, mainly in Continental Europe, 700C (622 mm) wheels are commonly called 28-inch wheels.
 24 in wheels are used for dirt jumping bikes and sometimes on freeride bikes, rear wheel only, as this makes the bike more maneuverable.
 29 in wheels were once used for only cross country purposes, but are now becoming more commonplace in other disciplines of mountain biking.
 A mountain bike with 29-inch wheels is often referred to as a 29er, and a bike with 27.5-inch wheels is called a 27.5 Mountain bike or as a marketing term ″650B bike".

 Wheels come in a variety of widths, ranging from standard rims suitable for use with tires in the 1.90 to 2.10 in size, to 2.35 and 3.00 in widths popular with freeride and downhill bicycles.
 Although heavier wheelsets are favored in the freeride and downhill disciplines, advances in wheel technology continually shave weight off strong wheels.
 This is highly advantageous as rolling weight greatly affects handling and control, which are very important to the technical nature of freeride and downhill riding.